cymcsg/UltimateRecyclerView/README.md

-If you have some good idea, please tell us.My email is cymcsg # gmail.com.And it is a good idea to put your idea on the issue.
+If you have some good ideas, please tell us.
+My email is cymcsg # gmail.com.And it is a good idea to put your idea on the issue.

 ####Welcome to fork and pull request.